RichiH/modbus_exporter/README.md

 ## Configuration File

-Check out [`modbus.yml`](/modbus.yml) for more details on the configuration file format.
+Check out [`modbus.yml`](modbus.yml) for more details on the configuration file format.

 ## Systemd service

-You can create a systemd service if you want to run modbus exporter as a service in the background.
+You can create a systemd service if you want to run modbus exporter as a background service.
 Start by creating a modbus_exporter system account (example on Debian)

 ```shell
 useradd -r modbus_exporter